Leach's storm petrel: Ecology

-Lifespan for this bird is unusually long for a bird of such small size, with an average of 25 years and a maximum recorded lifespan of 38+ years (a bird banded between 1979 and 1982 recaptured in 2019 still healthy).
-In 2003, Haussmann et al. found that the bird's telomeres lengthen with age, the only known example to date of such a phenomenon.
-However, this phenomenon likely also occurs in other members of the Procellariiformes, which all have a rather long lifespan compared to their size.
+The lifespan is unusually long for a bird of such small size, with an average of 13 years, and a maximum recorded lifespan of 38+ years (a bird ringed between 1979 and 1982, and recaptured in 2019 still healthy).
+In 2003, it was found that the bird's telomeres lengthen with age, the only known example to date of such a phenomenon.
+However, this phenomenon likely also occurs in other members of the Procellariiformes, which all have rather long lifespans compared to their size.

-They feed primarily on plankton, including euphausiids, copepods, and a form of amphipod that is parasitic to jellyfish gonadal pouches.
+They feed primarily on plankton, including euphausiids, copepods, and a form of amphipod that is parasitic on jellyfish gonadal pouches.
 They also feed to a large extent on myctophids (lantern fish), which only occur at the surface at night in water over the continental slope.
 Individuals have been observed to feed at distances up to 1000 km from their breeding colony.
 A breeding individual stores energy-rich lipids in a sac anterior to its stomach, which is used to either sustain itself while incubating its single egg, to feed its chick, or as a defensive mechanism when caught by a predator, as do many other Procellariformes.
 Some evidence shows that parents feed their chicks different prey species from what they consume themselves.
 Parent birds also accidentally feed their chicks plastic debris, which they mistake for food items floating on the surface of the ocean.
 Chicks grow to a prefledging weight almost double that of when they actually fledge from the burrow in late September.
 During their migration, they travel to waters associated with the North Equatorial Current, or to waters associated with the Benguela Current.
 Fall storms can cause these young fledging individuals to wreck on the mainland.